lewagon/dotfiles/04-Front-End/README.md

 The Front-end module has 7 days + 1 project-day to start preparing your final projects.

 ## `01-HTML-and-CSS` (Wednesday)

-You will cover most of HTML & CSS concepts :
+You will cover most of HTML & CSS concepts:

 - HTML skeleton and common tags (in `<head>` and `<body>`)
 - CSS simple and advanced selectors